mamokebe/Apple-react-functional-based/README.md

-# Apple clone by React JS
+# Apple clone by React.js

 This project contains backend, Frontend and API (youtube API) that is built using React.js + vite and Node.js.